Chart Color Schemes

 Gowrie lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Gowrie's population, as of February 2026, is approximately 7,912.
-This figure reflects a growth of 853 people since the 2021 Census, which reported a population of 7,059.
-The increase is inferred from the estimated resident population of 7,886 in June 2024 and an additional 293 validated new addresses since the Census date.
-This results in a density ratio of 97 persons per square kilometer.
-Gowrie's growth rate of 12.1% since the 2021 census exceeds both Rest of Qld (9.1%) and the national average, indicating it as a region with significant population growth.
-Interstate migration contributed approximately 59.3% to overall population gains in recent periods, although all factors including natural growth and overseas migration were positive contributors.
+Based on AreaSearch's analysis, Gowrie's population is around 7,912 as of Feb 2026.
+This reflects an increase of 853 people (12.1%) since the 2021 Census, which reported a population of 7,059 people.
+The change is inferred from the estimated resident population of 7,886 from the ABS as of June 2024 and an additional 293 validated new addresses since the Census date.
+This population level equates to a density ratio of 97 persons per square kilometer, providing significant space per person and potential room for further development.
+Gowrie's 12.1% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 59.3% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 with a base year of 2022 for each age cohort.
-According to population projections, the area is expected to increase by 1,687 persons to reach approximately 9,599 by 2041, reflecting an overall gain of 21.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above-median population growth for regional areas across the nation is projected, with the area expected to increase by 1,687 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 21.0% in total over the 17 years.

 Frequently Asked Questions - Population